 - What needs of others go unmet because I do not listen to the Lord’s leading or I harbor some sin, thereby, not trusting him to work efficiently through me?

 When Jesus sent out the disciples, he gave them “power and authority” (Luke 9:1) to cast out demons, preach the good news of the kingdom, and heal the sick.

 The Greek word used here for power is, again, dunamis.
 Exousia is the word used for authority and also means “privilege, force, mastery, token of control, delegated influence, jurisdiction.”

 That same power and delegated influence has been given to us, if Christ lives in us.
 Isn’t that an awesome thought?

-If we are “a dwelling place of God in the Spirit,” (Ephesians 2:22, NKJV) then His living power and energy resides within us, working as we agree with Him to accomplish His works.
+If we are “a dwelling place of God in the Spirit,” (Ephesians 2:22, NKJV) then his living power and energy resides within us, working as we obey, trusting him to accomplish his works through us.

 Oh, if only we could begin to grasp the magnitude of his dynamite power and allow him full reign in our hearts!
 How much immeasurably more could we do for the Lord?>